• Level of education

 Description

-This course brings together three complementary and fundamental disciplines in the earth sciences: sedimentology, tectonics and cartography.
-The different types of sedimentary rock will be taught in detail in order to interpret their formation context and associated processes.
-Ductile and brittle tectonic objects will also be covered at different scales, in order to establish their formation context, particularly in terms of stress regimes.
-Practical work on samples will be carried out in parallel to enable students to develop their observation and drawing skills, and to make the most of the rich collections available in the department.
-Finally, an introduction to reading and working with geological maps (diagrams, cross-sections) will be provided, applying the notions of sedimentology and tectonics previously acquired.
-The aim of this course is to enable students to outline the geological history of a given region.
+This course brings together three complementary and fundamental disciplines of Earth sciences: sedimentology, tectonics, and cartography.
+The different types of sedimentary rocks will be taught in detail in order to interpret their formation context and associated processes.
+The subjects of ductile and brittle tectonics will also be addressed at different scales in order to establish their formation context, particularly in terms of stress regimes.
+Practical work on samples will be carried out in parallel to enable students to develop their observation and drawing skills and to make use of the rich collections available in the department.
+Finally, an introduction to reading and working with geological maps (diagrams, cross-sections) will be provided, applying the concepts of sedimentology and tectonics previously acquired.
+This course unit should enable students to define the broad outlines of the geological history of a given region.

 Hourly volumes:

-• CM : 12
+• CM: 12

-• TD : 3
+• TD: 3

 • TP: 21